1 Customizable Products & Personalization

 - Gamechanger: Access to sneaker and apparel drops before everyone else.

 - Icon: Invitations to the most exclusive parties and events; Personalized training apps and nutrition plans.

-This eCommerce trend also works well for luxury and premium class goods.
-Porshe has a program that allows its participants to drive a Porshe of their dreams for a monthly fee.
-Moreover, club members have an option to swap the model a few weeks later.
-The monthly fee includes insurance, maintenance, 24/7 customer care, providing a hassle-free and exclusive experience for their customers.
+This trend can also effectively work for luxury and premium goods.
+Porsche, for example, offers a program that allows members to drive their dream Porsche for a monthly fee.
+Members also have the option to switch to a different model every few weeks.
+The monthly fee includes insurance, maintenance, and 24/7 customer care, providing a hassle-free and exclusive experience for their customers.

-That’s how Walmart implemented visual merchandising to its website:©Walmart.com
+That’s how Walmart implemented visual merchandising to its website:

 Micro-moments are spontaneous moments when users want to find information or place, order a product or service via mobile devices.
 Usually, these moments happen in snatches and a decision is made quickly.

 There are 4 main users’ intentions:

 A person is looking for product information but isn’t ready to buy it.
 “What are the benefits of gluten-free products?”, “How to choose a vacuum cleaner?”, “Which cars are the most fuel-saving?” — these are the questions a potential buyer wants to answer planning a purchase.
 Usually, we use mobile devices for googling them, so think about the optimization of your online store for mobile users.

 A person needs to buy a product and hasn’t got a lot of time.
 In this case, convenience and time are more important than brand loyalty.
 It’s not enough just to be somewhere “Near Me”.
 Brands also need to provide a useful, relevant, frictionless experience.
 Can your mobile app or site provide the user with pricing/inventory info in a user-friendly and quick way?
 Do you use user context in advertising?
 Do you use location extensions or inventory ads to provide a user with all the relevant information about your business?
 Think about how you can be there when people are looking for you.

 - I want to make